jidongbsu/cs452-cthreads-library/README.md

 static thread_control_block tcbs[MAX_NUM_THREADS];
 ```

+Among all the fields in *thread_control_block*, *ucontext_t uc* is the field which enables you to switch the context from one thread to another thread.
+Read the [APIs](#apis) section for more details.

 ### data structures to track active thread IDs

 A global queue named *ready_queue* is defined as well as initialized like this: